|Associate Professor in the Department of Sociology||+44 (0) 191 33 46843|

-I have been an editor for YOUNG: Nordic Journal of Youth Research Sage, since 2014 and have been a guest editor for International Journal of Drug Policy and Drugs Education, Prevention and Policy.
+Kate has significant editorial experience having been an editor for YOUNG: Nordic Journal of Youth Research, between 2013-2018, a guest editor for The International Journal of Drug Policy in 2017 and for the journal Drugs Education, Prevention and Policy in 2018.

 - Communities and Social Justice